-STATUTORY/OTHER AUTHORITY: ORS 413.032, 414.615, 414.625, 414.635, 414.651
+Statutory/Other Authority: ORS 413.032, 414.615, 414.625, 414.635 & 414.651

-RULE TITLE: Grievances & Appeals: Continuation of Benefits
+410-141-3910 Grievances & Appeals: Continuation of Benefits (Proposed Changes Effective 1/1/21)

-RULE SUMMARY: These rules are necessary to ensure continued access to health services for OHP members enrolled in CCOs.
-Proposed revisions are to align with changes in the CCO contracting cycle beginning January 1, 2021 and to facilitate continued access to needed telephone and telemedicine services.
-The change helps mitigate the risk of financial harm to providers and reduce barriers to provision of key services with less risk of spread of COVID-19.

-RULE TEXT:

-- (1) A member who may be entitled to continuing benefits may request and receive continuing benefits in the same manner and same amount while an appeal or contested case hearing is pending: - (a) To be entitled to continuing benefits, the member shall complete an MCE appeal request or an Authority contested case hearing request form and check the box requesting continuing benefits by: - (A) The tenth day following the date of the notice of adverse benefit determination or the notice of appeal resolution; or - (B) The effective date of the action proposed in the notice, if applicable. - (b) In determining timeliness, delay for good cause as defined in OAR 137-003-0528 is not counted; - (c) The MCE must continue the member's benefits if all of the following occur: - (A) The appeal involves the termination, suspension, or reduction of previously authorized services; - (B) The services were ordered by an authorized provider; - (C) The period covered by the original authorization has not expired; and - (D) The member timely files for continuation of benefits. - (d) If, at the member's request, the MCE continues or reinstates benefits while the appeal or hearing is pending, the benefits must be continued until one of the following occurs: - (A) The member fails to request a hearing and continuation of benefits within 10 calendar days after the MCE sends the notice of appeal resolution; - (B) The member withdraws the appeal or request for hearing; - (C) A final order resolves the hearing. - (e) Member responsibility for services furnished while the appeal or hearing is pending.
-If the final resolution of the appeal or hearing is adverse to the member, that is, upholds the MCE's adverse benefit determination, the MCE may recover the cost of services furnished to the member while the appeal and hearing was pending, to the extent that they were furnished solely because of the requirements of this section. - (2) For reversed appeal and hearing resolution services: - (a) Benefits not furnished while the appeal or hearing is pending.
-If the MCE or the Administrative Law Judge reverses a decision to deny, limit, or delay services that were not furnished while the appeal was pending, the MCE shall authorize or provide the disputed services promptly and as expeditiously as the member's health condition requires but no later than 72 hours from the date it receives notice reversing the determination; - (b) Benefits furnished while the appeal or hearing is pending.
+(1) A member who may be entitled to continuing benefits may request and receive continuing benefits in the same manner and same amount while an appeal or contested case hearing is pending:

+(a) To be entitled to continuing benefits, the member shall complete an MCE appeal request or an Authority contested case hearing request form and check the box requesting continuing benefits by:

+(A) The tenth day following the date of the notice of adverse benefit determination or the notice of appeal resolution; or

+(B) The effective date of the action proposed in the notice, if applicable.

+(b) In determining timeliness, delay for good cause as defined in OAR 137-003-0528 is not counted;

+(c) The MCE must continue the member's benefits if all of the following occur:

+(A) The appeal involves the termination, suspension, or reduction of previously authorized services;

+(B) The services were ordered by an authorized provider;

+(C) The period covered by the original authorization has not expired and

+(D) The member timely files for continuation of benefits.

+(de) The benefits shall continue untillf, at the member's request, the MCE continues or reinstates benefits while the appeal or hearing is pending, the benefits must be continued until one of the following occurs:

+(A) Unless the member requests a contested case hearing with continuing benefits, no later than 10 days following the date of the MCE notice of appeal resolution, a final appeal resolution resolves the MCE appeaThe member fails to request a hearing and continuation of benefits within 10 calendar days after the MCE sends the notice of appeal resolution1;

+(B) The member withdraws the appeal or request for hearingA final order resolves the contested case;

+(C) The time period or service limits of a previously authorized service have been met; or

+(CD) A final order resolves the hearingThe member withdraws the request for a hearing.

+(e) Member responsibility for services furnished while the appeal or hearing is pending.
+If the final resolution of the appeal or hearing is adverse to the member, that is, upholds the MCE's adverse benefit determination, the MCE may, recover the cost of services furnished to the member while the appeal and hearing was pending, to the extent that they were furnished solely because of the requirements of this section.

+(2) For reversed appeal and hearing resolution services:

+(a) Benefits not furnished while the appeal or hearing is pending.
+If the MCE or the Administrative Law Judge reverses a decision to deny, limit, or delay services that were not furnished while the appeal was pending, the MCE shall authorize or provide the disputed services promptly and as expeditiously as the member's health condition requires but no later than 72 hours from the date it receives notice reversing the determination;

+(b) Benefits furnished while the appeal or hearing is pending.
 If the MCE or the Administrative Law Judge reverses a decision to deny authorization of services, and the member received the disputed services while the appeal was pending, the MCE or the Authority shall pay for those services in accordance with the Authority policy and regulations.

-STATUTORY/OTHER AUTHORITY: ORS 413.032, 414.615, 414.625, 414.635, 414.651
+Statutory/Other Authority: ORS 413.032, 414.615, 414.625, 414.635 & 414.651